rafaelamilagres/satalia-data-engineering-test/README.md

 ## Overview
 This project contains Terraform scripts to provision a data infrastructure on Azure.
 The scripts are designed to be run locally, using the Azure CLI for authentication.

+The architecture comprises Databricks (Spark clusters, SQL Endpoint, and Unity Catalog), Azure Data Lake Gen 2, and Azure Key Vault.
+The file arrival trigger was implemented using Databricks jobs, which runs a pipeline that sets up the environment (creates and refreshes tables as needed) and processes all the data.
+All Databricks resources were implemented using the Terraform Databricks provider, with the exception of tables.

 ## Prerequisites
 1. [Terraform](https://www.terraform.io/downloads.html) installed on your local machine.
 2. [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed on your local machine.